apache/trafficserver/doc/developer-guide/plugins/remap-plugins.en.rst

 If there is an error then the callback should return :macro:`TS_ERROR` and fill in the :arg:`errbuff` with a C-string describing the error.
 Otherwise the function must return :macro:`TS_SUCCESS`.

+If :func:`TSRemapNewInstance` returns :macro:`TS_ERROR` then the remap configuration loading is aborted immediatelly.

 Configuration reload notifications